caocscar/SwiftKeyProject/README.md

 # SwiftKey Project

-The slidedeck for this project is available at http://rpubs.com/caoa/wordprediction
+The slide deck for this project is available at http://rpubs.com/caoa/wordprediction